Honfleur: One of the Most Beautiful French Towns & where Impressionism Began!

 This technique violated all traditional academic rules of that time.
 It was also in Honfleur, at the Saint-Sime on farm of Madame Toutain, that the impressionist artists first gathered to share their new ideas and skills.

-Today, the main attraction of Honfleur is that it has hardly changed since a century ago, when young impressionists used to set up their easels along the quay and in the neighboring fields.
+Today, the main attraction of the beautiful French town, Honfleur is that it has hardly changed since a century ago.
+The same views inspired the young impressionists to set up their easels along the quay and in the neighboring fields.

 Honfleur is a picturesque medieval harbor town.
-During historical times, ship owners made fortunes from sea trade from this port.
-From the wealth of trading, the families built high-rise homes, packed tightly next to each other and especially around the Vieux Bassin, the heart of the port.
+During historical times, ship owners made big fortunes in sea trade from the Honfleur port.
+From the wealth of trading, the families built high-rise homes in Honfleur, packed tightly next to each other and especially around the Vieux Bassin, the heart of the port.

-There is a wonderful art museum in Honfleur called The Eugene Boudin Museum, located in the old quarter of town.
+There is a fabulous art museum in Honfleur called The Eugene Boudin Museum, located in the historical center.
 It is devoted primarily to the Honfleur school of painting and artworks of painters of the Seine estuary.

-Looking for accommodation in Honfleur Normandy, press here.
+Looking for accommodation options in Honfleur, Normandy, press here.

 Going on a Road Trip to Normandy?
 Check Out My Tips & Trips of Where to Go & What to See!